godai78/docxsplitter/user_manual.md

 DOCX splitter can be fed a `.docx` file.
 It will take the file, find all headings and split the file, turning each heading with corresponding body text into a new file.
 It will then attempt to download and save all the files.

+You can follow the usage note in the README file or you can upload the app to your webserver (files are mentioned in the README) and run it from there.
+I cannot guarantee safety.

+I refuse any responsibility for the effect of using this app.
+It is provided as-is.

 ## FAQ

 * Why only `.docx` input?